kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 - JP6, JP7, JP8, JP10 are required be configured as appropriate for either
   50Hz (PAL) or 60Hz (NTSC) video.
 You just need to solder a bridge on Pins 1&2 (NTSC) or 2&3 (PAL)
 - Other solder jumpers can be changed at any time and have reasonable default connections.
-If changing you will probably need to cut existing connection
+If changing you may need to cut the existing connection.

 ### Patches